 Mistake #7: Eating in Chain Restaurants.

 If you explore enough of New York City, you realize chain restaurants like the Olive Garden and TGIFridays are limited to central tourist areas.
-The reason being, when New Yorkers want to go out to eat, they rarely (if ever) go to a chain restaurant.
+The reason is, when New Yorkers want to go out to eat, they rarely (if ever) go to a chain restaurant.

 I understand it can be intimidating to choose from the thousands of New York City’s restaurants.
 But the great news is with just a little effort or even just walking out of the main touristy areas like Times Square and Rockefeller Center, you’re likely to stumble upon all kinds of delicious eats.